 - Login page will open.
 Click on “Register New User” option as shown in the image below.

 - Internal User Registration form will open.
 Fill all the details asked in the form and click on “Submit”.

 - Finally, user registration will be completed.

 Registration for Sample Test by internal users can also be done through Soil Health Card Mobile Application.
-Link to download the complete guide on how to register for sample test via mobile app is given below.
+The link to download the complete guide on how to register for a sample test via mobile app is given below.

 How to Track Soil Sample under SHC scheme?

 A farmer whose samples has been collected for Soil Sample Test/SHC can track the status of the same by visiting the nearest Citizen Service Center.
 They can also check the progress status of the soil sample through the official portal.
 They just have to follow the simple instructions shared below to get the soil sample status-

 - On the homepage of the portal, click on “Track your Sample” link under the Farmer’s corner.

 - Search Box will open.
 Here, select State, District, Sub-District/Mandal, & Village from the drop-down menu and enter Farmer Name, Village Grid No. and Sample Number.
 Click on “Search” Button.